We outline the trends in the labor market as well as how to find and apply for jobs in Austria for expats looking to move to the alpine country.

 In Austria, you will generally apply for a job by sending a CV and a cover letter.
 Hopefully, this will lead to an interview for the position.
 This may be with your main boss or it could involve several people from the company depending on how big it is.
 Second interviews are also common in Austria.
 In general, Austrian employers are careful and tend to take their time making decisions, so don’t expect an answer overnight.

 You will want to carefully craft your cover letter and CV to cater to the Austrian requirements.
 For example, in Austria, the cover letter is considered even more important than the CV as it contains more about your individual character and personality.
 Importantly, it should be written in German if at all possible.
 Typically, Austrian employers want to see written references from each of your previous employers.
 These references should include your job title and time spent working in the role, as well as details of the tasks you undertook and your responsibilities.
 You should also have a summary of your accomplishments and personal behavior that will reflect well on your character.
+If you’re unsure of where to start with your CV and cover letter, it’s worth trying out an online resume builder such as Resume.io to make the process easier.

 Starting a job in Austria